Echomo-Xinyu/Summer-Research-Project-2022/CS224N/Week1_notes.md

 advantages:

 - any length input
-- computation for step t can (in theory) use information from mnay steps back
+- computation for step t can (in theory) use information from many steps back
 - model size doesn't increase for longer input
 - same weights applied on every timestep, so there is symmetry in how inputs are processed.